sco0ter/babbler/readme.md

 Since this project is quite young, the API might change.
 Comments on the API are appreciated.

 # Supported extensions
-*(Only listing historical and standard tracks extensions with status 'Draft' or 'Final')*
+*(Only listing historical and standard tracks extensions with status 'Draft' or 'Final' that are applicable to XMPP clients)*

 * ![alt supported][supported]           [XEP-0004: Data Forms](http://xmpp.org/extensions/xep-0004.html)
 * ![alt supported][supported]           [XEP-0009: Jabber-RPC](http://xmpp.org/extensions/xep-0009.html)